mylofi/local-data-lock/README.md

 var key = deriveCryptoKey(seedValue);
 ```

-This keypair is suitable to use with `encryptData()` and `decryptData()` methods.
+This keypair is suitable to use with `lockData()` and `unlockData()` methods.
 However, the keypair returned WILL NOT be associated with (or protected by) a device passkey; it receives no entry in the device's local-storage and will never be returned from `getCryptoKey()`.
 The intent of this library is to rely on passkeys, so you are encouraged *not* to pursue this manual approach unless strictly necessary.

 Further, to generate a suitable cryptograhpically random `seedValue`: